Yet Another Introduction to Quantum Computing

 \[ | \psi \rangle = \alpha | \uparrow \rangle + \beta | \downarrow \rangle \]

-The \(| \uparrow \rangle\) and \(| \downarrow \rangle\) states, which are the only possible outcomes of measurement, are called basis states 3 or eigenstates.
+The \(| \uparrow \rangle\) and \(| \downarrow \rangle\) states, which are the only possible outcomes of measurement, are called eigenstates or, sometimes, basis states 2.
 The coefficients \(\alpha\) and \(\beta\) are probability amplitudes, meaning that in any measurement of the state of \(| \psi \rangle\) the probability of seeing state \(|\uparrow \rangle\) is \(\alpha^2\) and the probability of seeing state \(| \downarrow \rangle\) is \(\beta^2\).
 Sometimes these are also called phases.
 This is something you just have to take on trust unless you want to dive properly into quantum mechanics.

 Some influential descriptions say that quantum computers carry out many calculations in parallel, and this notion of superposition is where the idea of quantum parallelism comes from: that you can act on \(| \uparrow \rangle\) and \(| \downarrow \rangle\) at the same time because the qubit is in a superposition of states.
 You may even have heard some people talk about “many worlds” interpretations of quantum mechanics in which qubits are simultaneously “computing” each possible value of \(\alpha\) and \(\beta\) in different universes.

 I really think it is best to put these aside as unnecessary (and unjustified) science-fiction-inspired enthusiasms.
 Practically, from what I can see, superposition alone does not deliver massive parallelism.
 First, the qubit is not “in both states at once”, it is in one state with one probability, and the other state with a different probability, and in any measurement you only ever see either one of the two eigenstates \(| 0 \rangle\) or \(| 1 \rangle\): you can only ever get one bit of information out of qubit.
+(This is far from an original observation.)

 \[ | \psi \rangle = \alpha | \uparrow \uparrow \rangle + \beta | \downarrow \downarrow \rangle \]